project8/bulletAnt/Tutorial/README.md

 **Write To YAML:**
  This button writes the tracks, curves, and other features to a YAML file in the same directory as your .root data files.
 A popup dialog will ask you for your name, in an attempt to autogenerate the correct filename for DIRAC, as well as the metadata.
-Once you have written, plase fill out the metadata "spectrogram_file" entry with the path on DIRAC.
+Once you have written, please fill out the metadata "spectrogram_file" entry with the path on DIRAC.

 **Load From YAML:**
  This button lets you load in the tracks, curves, and other features from a YAML file, into the bulletAnt environment.
 This offers a convenient way to save your progress: just press the